 Onions and garlic: Since 90% of recipes start with sautéing them, it’s almost impossible to have too many onions or heads of garlic around.
 They last for weeks if not months stored properly (pro tip: keep them away from your potatoes) and add figure prominently in more soups, stews, and noodle dishes than we can count.
 If you somehow end up with more than you think you can use, just use them to flavor a batch or nourishing broth.

 Hard squash: Sweet yet durable, and filled with vitamin C and A, squash packs a punch!
 Hard squash can hang out on your counter for weeks, making them the ideal supporting ingredient for whatever your dinner may hold.
-The many varieties of squash can star in anything from curry to brownies, making them one of the most versatile veggies out there.
+The many varieties of squash can star in anything from curry to bread, making them one of the most versatile veggies out there.

 Apples: Sometimes you just need a snack; other times you want to bake a pie or cake.
 Apples remind us that life can be simple and sweet.